 Pressure Can Starter Wort

-About a year ago, I read Drew Beechum’s killer how-to on pressure canning starter wort then immediately1009p156-pressure-cooker-m went out and bought a large pressure cooker.
+About a year ago, I read Drew Beechum’s killer how-to on pressure canning starter wort then immediately went out and bought a large pressure cooker.
 In a matter of a couple hours, I was able to whip up 14 quarts of 1.040 OG starter wort, which would sit on a shelf in my garage awaiting use.
 When it came time to make a starter, all I’d do is pour however much wort my preferred calculator said I needed into a sanitized flask and pitch the yeast, it couldn’t be much simpler.
 I recently read that Mike Tonsmeier of The Mad Fermentationist uses pressure canned wort to wrangle wild yeast and bugs for experiments, which is badass!
 I realized a caveat to this method is that it seems to work best for folks who brew less often than me– at 4+ batches per month, often using lager or hybrid yeasts, and overbuilding starters for yeast harvesting, I was blowing through 8-10 quarts for every brew day.
 However, I still view it as being a very effective way for a majority of homebrewers to shave some time from their brewing preparation.
 If pressure canning isn’t for you…

 Boil Starter Wort for Less Time